If you’re looking for some design inspiration, you’ve come to the right place!

 There are no sidebars on the blog and all the navigation links are placed at the top of the page.

-What makes Zen Habits design special is that blog is optimized for conversion in spite of being so minimalistic.
+What makes Zen Habits design special is that blog is optimized for conversion despite being so minimalistic.

 There is an opt-in form ❶ that provides a lead magnet below the header to collect emails from visitors.